toldandretold/hyperlit/README.md

 That said, I am a historian of global political economy who created this website in order to use it.
 I am using it to write and publish, and hope that -- eventually -- it will become reliable enough for others' trust.
 Now, though, it is clearly in need of "peer review".

 ## Built With
-List the major frameworks, libraries, and technologies you used.

 - Vanilla JavaScript (I know...
 I should update to Typescript)
 - Laravel
 - IndexedDB